-To a landlord, a tenant’s ability to pay their agreed-upon rent on time is the most crucial piece of the rental relationship.
-The ultimate concern for any landlord is having to deal with a bad tenant that may potentially need to be evicted from their property, and failure to pay rent will lead to this.
+To a landlord, a tenant’s ability to pay their agreed-upon rent on time is the most crucial of the rental relationship.
+The ultimate concern for any landlord is dealing with a bad tenant that may need to be evicted from their property, and failure to pay rent will lead to this.

-So, how do you avoid the headaches that come with evicting tenants and high tenant turnover?
+So, how do you avoid the headaches of evicting tenants and high tenant turnover?
 It starts with effectively screening your tenants to give yourself the best shot possible in the tenant-landlord relationship.-+

 What Is A ResidentScore?

-A ResidentScore is a score that has been specifically built to give insight into the outcome of a lease.
-The score was created by TransUnion after compiling nationwide credit data from individuals that lead to negative rental outcomes.
+A ResidentScore is a score specifically built to give insight into the outcome of a lease.
+The score was created by TransUnion after compiling nationwide credit data from individuals that led to negative rental outcomes.

 TransUnion took this data and combined it with demographic, and eviction characteristics to create the ResidentScore model, predicting high-risk outcomes for the rental industry.